 For both of these scenarios of running an arbitrary API call, or deleting files, the attacker has compromised access.
 You can mitigate both of those scenarios by implementing least privilege on services, enforcing MFA on people, and implementing SCPs.
 You can mitigate an attacker’s ability to destroy a business by limiting the blast radius through the use of multiple AWS accounts and WORM backups through the use of S3 Object Lock or again through multiple AWS accounts and SCPs.
 Those concepts are discussed further in my AWS Security Maturity Roadmap.

 Beware of S3 Object Lock though as an attacker could abuse this call to apply an object lock to your files such that they can’t be deleted, even by the root user, so things like lifecycle policies that you attempt to apply to clear out an S3 bucket of user uploads would not have an effect.
-You’d have to work with AWS Support to try to undo the retention policy so that you’re not paying for unnecessary files.
+Not even AWS Support can undo this.
 The API call for this is

 s3:PutObjectRetention, so someone with